NeNorvalls/Finance-Tracker/README.md

 ## 🖼️ Preview

 The app provides:
-- A **Dashboard** with summaries and income/expense visualizations
+- A **Dashboard** with summaries, filters, and income/expense visualizations
-- A **Transactions Manager** for adding, editing, and deleting entries
+- A **Transactions Manager** for adding, editing, deleting, and exporting data
-- A **Modern, Responsive UI** built with Bootstrap 5 and custom CSS
+- A **Modern, Responsive UI** with Dark Mode support
-- A **Professional About Page** describing the project purpose and technologies
+- A **Professional About Page** describing the project and technologies

 ---